Mental Illness Awareness Week has been observed annually from October 6, 2024-Octobeer 12,2024 since its official establishment by Congress in 1990.

 Organizations such as the National Alliance on Mental Illness are highly involved in using this week to raise awareness of mental illness, understanding of it, and support for the mentally ill members of our society.

 Mental illness sadly carries a very negative and incorrect stigma.
 Mental illnesses can affect anyone, at any age, from any walk of life, and are not related to social factors such as upbringing.
-Mental illnesses vary widely in the way they affect individuals, but they are all medical conditions which should be treated as such.
+Mental illnesses vary widely in the way they affect individuals, but they are all medical conditions that should be treated as such.
 Mental illnesses disrupt a person’s ability to think, speak, act, and otherwise function normally in everyday life, and should not be taken lightly or ridiculed any more than a serious medical condition.

 Commonly documented mental illnesses are:

 Mental illnesses affect nearly 57 million adults every year, and 4 of the 10 leading causes of disability in the U.S. are mental illnesses.
-This is why it is important to gain a better understanding of how to properly diagnose, treat, and support those who suffer with mental illnesses – they are literally all around us, although we may not know it.
+This is why it is important to gain a better understanding of how to properly diagnose, treat, and support those who suffer from mental illnesses – they are literally all around us, although we may not know it.

 Because of the stigma associated with many mental illnesses, many cases go undiagnosed.
 Some people fear what others will think if they admit they have or think they may have a mental illness, or if they are clinically diagnosed with a particular condition.